MG Software.

 What is Low-code/No-code? - Explanation & Meaning

-• An HR department building a leave request application with approval workflows, notifications, and reporting via a no-code platform without IT involvement — live within two weeks.
+• An HR department building a leave request application with multi-step approval workflows, automatic manager notifications, and monthly absence pattern reports via a no-code platform.
+The app went live within two weeks without IT involvement and now processes over 200 requests per month across three office locations.

-• A logistics company using Microsoft Power Apps to build a mobile inspection app where drivers take photos at delivery, fill in forms, and sync data directly with the ERP system.
+• A logistics company using Microsoft Power Apps to build a mobile inspection app where drivers photograph deliveries, file damage reports, and sync data directly with the ERP system.
+Digitizing this process cut the turnaround time for damage claims from five days to under 24 hours.

 Related terms